TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Get-B1BootstrapConfig.md

 ## PARAMETERS

 ### -B1Host
-The name of the BloxOneDDI host to query the bootstrap config for
+The name of the NIOS-X Host to query the bootstrap config for

 ```yaml
 Type: String